marijnh/Eloquent-JavaScript/17_canvas.md

 {{index scaling}}

-Background tiles are 20 by 20 pixels, since we will use the same scale that we used in `DOMDisplay`.
+Background tiles are 20 by 20 pixels since we will use the same scale that we used in `DOMDisplay`.
 Thus, the offset for lava tiles is 20 (the value of the `scale` binding), and the offset for walls is 0.